 There are many causes of chronic pain, but generally it is appropriate to make sure the diet is well balanced, without processed foods, refined sugar, and contains plenty of vegetables and fruits, whole grains, or if you eat meat, wild or grass fed animal derived meats.
 The Paleolithic and ketogenic diets are worth considering.
-Yoga or other physical exercise should be used in any holistic strategy.
+Yoga, Qi-gong, or other physical exercises should be used in any holistic strategy.
 However, there are a wide variety of chronic pain conditions that are not well understood and don’t yield to changing the diet, conventional medicine, acupuncture, or physiotherapy.

 Traditionally, herbal therapies have been used for chronic pain and there are a wide variety of herbs to consider.
 However, they are suited for different kinds of chronic pain, so it is instructive to further break them down by action, affinity for body systems, energetics, and for treating certain diseases.
-We can now examine a selection of relevant herbs by their action, in this article, the anti-inflammatory, antispasmodic, hypnotic, anodyne, circulatory stimulant, and alterative herbs will be discussed.

 Turmeric: General widely used Ayurvedic anti-inflammatory, appropriate for different types of inflammation.
 Applied especially in musculoskeletal conditions.